 - Expy: A couple of them serve as Expys for their older mane cast counterparts in some ways; Apple Bloom is usually the fairly reasonable mediator similar to her sister Applejack, and Scootaloo is the overeager and confident one like Rainbow Dash.

 - Failure Is the Only Option: Everything the Crusaders try to do to get a cutie mark fails.
 It would certainly be extremely surprising to see them succeeding in the course of the series since Hasbro wants the episodes to be viewable in any order.
-It's unknown if this will be the case in the Post Script Season.

 - Free Range Fillies: There are quite a few moments you'd see them wandering around places outside Ponyville without any adult supervision.